karankworks/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Karan Katariya**.
-I’m an Business and Data Analyst professional
+I’m a Business and Data Analyst professional

 Let's stay in touch!
 Feel free to connect with me on the following platforms: